icecube/icetray-public/docs/general/cpp_standards/dont_sweat_the_small_stuff.rst

 * log_debug - Information for system expert.
 * log_trace - Chronic logorrhea.
 For step by step debugging.

-For non-CS experts, the guidline is:  Standard logging level is log_warn.
+For non-CS experts, the guideline is:  Standard logging level is log_warn.
 Under absolutely normal conditions, no output at log_warn or higher.
 The following list are examples of some messages you might see at each logging l
 evel: